sunaku/tork/README.markdown

   * You can override the modular `tork*` programs with your own in $PATH.

-  * You can remotely control other `tork*` programs using `tork-remote`.
+  * You can remotely control other `tork*` programs using tork-remote(1).

 ### Architecture

-Following UNIX philosophy, tork is composed of simple text-based programs that *do one thing well*.
-As a result, you could even create your own tork user interface by wrapping `tork-driver` appropriately!
+Following UNIX philosophy, Tork is composed of simple text-based programs that *do one thing well*.
+As a result, you can even create your own user interface for Tork by wrapping the tork-driver(1) program appropriately!

-  * `tork` is an interactive command-line user interface for `tork-driver`
+* tork(1) is an interactive command-line user interface for tork-driver(1)
-  * `tork-herald` monitors current directory tree and reports changed files
+* tork-herald(1) monitors current directory tree and reports changed files
-  * `tork-driver` drives the engine according to the herald's observations
+* tork-driver(1) drives the engine according to the herald's observations
-  * `tork-engine` tells master to run tests and keeps track of test results
+* tork-engine(1) tells master to run tests and keeps track of test results
-  * `tork-master` absorbs test execution overhead and forks to run your tests
+* tork-master(1) absorbs test execution overhead and forks to run your tests
-  * `tork-remote` remotely controls any tork program running in the same `pwd`
+* tork-remote(1) remotely controls any Tork program running in the same `pwd`
-  * `tork-notify` shows how to receive and process messages from tork programs
+* tork-notify(1) shows how to receive and process messages from Tork programs

 When the herald observes that files in or beneath the current directory have been written to, it tells the driver, which then commands the master to fork a worker process to run the tests affected by those changed files.
 This is all performed *automatically*.
 However, to run a test file *manually*, you can:

   1. Simply save the file!
-When you do, tork tries to figure out which tests inside your newly saved test file have changed (using diff and regexps) and then attempts to run just those.
+When you do, Tork tries to figure out which tests inside your newly saved test file have changed (using diff and regexps) and then attempts to run just those.
 To make it run *all* tests in your saved file, simply save the file *again* without changing it.

-  2. Type `t` followed by a space and the file you want to run into `tork`:
+  2. Type `t` followed by a space and the file you want to run into tork(1):

         # run all of test/some_test.rb
         t test/some_test.rb